Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Polynomial Chaos Methods

 is the flux potential.
-It fulfils $\left(\partial_{u} \psi \right)^T=f$.
-In \cite{pettersson2015polynomial}, this example is considered on an equidistant mesh and the authors derive a numerical flux function in the FD framework.
+It fulfils $(\partial_u \psi)^T=f$.
+Entropy stability with respect to this entropy corresponds to norm stability using the inner product \eqref{eq:inner-product-fixed-t}.
+More details about entropy stability are given in section~\ref{Subsec:Stability}.
+In \cite{pettersson2015polynomial}, this example is considered on an equidistant mesh in the FD framework.
 Later, we analyse general $M\in \N_0$ in a semidiscrete formulation for SBP CPR methods. \end{ex}